kuzmenkoas/nwl/README.md

 + DetectorBGO

 ***Configuration of the output***
-Output is stored in CSV format (can be changed to ROOT in nwlAnalysis.hh)
+Output is stored in CSV format (can be changed to ROOT in nwlRunAction.hh in variable defaultFileType)

 **Output**
 + H1D Energy 100 0 100     # 1D histogram